DillonB07/Astrobot/README.md

-# Python Template
+# Astrobot

-This is a template for Python projects.
-It includes everything needed for a project.
+This is a Discord bot for my college course's Discord server

 ## Requirements